Moscow Racer: Announcement

-Alexey Cardo, the producer of the Moscow Racer, was quoted in the very first press-release of the game, describing the ambitions of the studio as "We completely understand that we won't make an absolutely top-level game from the very first step...what we are going to do is to create a series of good and dynamic racing games.
-And after several releases, we plan to make products of world-best quality".
+In the game's first press-release, Alexey Cardo, the game's producer, stated "We completely understand that we won't make an absolutely top-level game from the very first step ...
+What we are going to do is to create a series of good and dynamic racing games." and elaborated that after several further installations in the series, the company would produce "products of world-best quality".